Michaelmcpheejr/Third-Party-Vendor-Risk-Assessment/Questionnaires/Core_15_Security_Questionnaire.md

 - Incident response or notification SLA gaps
 - Handles PHI, PCI, or financial reporting data
 - High risk integration (API or privileged)

+## Scoring Guidance
+For each Yes/No answer:
+- Yes = 0 risk points
+- No = 1 risk point
+High risk triggers should occur when total risk points ≥ 3